oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ### Access Token Request {#access-token-request}

-The client makes a request to the token endpoint by sending the following parameters using the "application/x-www-form-urlencoded" format per Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:
+The client makes a request to the token endpoint by sending the following parameters using the `application/x-www-form-urlencoded` format per Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:

 "grant_type":
 :    REQUIRED.
-Value MUST be set to "authorization_code".
+Value MUST be set to `authorization_code`.

 "code":
 :    REQUIRED.
 The authorization code received from the
      authorization server.

 "redirect_uri":
-:    REQUIRED, if the "redirect_uri" parameter was included in the
+:    REQUIRED, if the `redirect_uri` parameter was included in the
      authorization request as described in {{authorization-request}}, and their values MUST be identical.